 The Company is in compliance with SRC Rule 68, paragraph 3(b) (ix) requiring the rotation of external auditors or engagement partners who have been engaged by the Company for a period of seven (7) consecutive years and the mandatory five-year cooling-off period for the re-engagement of the same signing partner or individual auditor.
-The SGV engagement partner who conducted the audit for Calendar Year 2023 is Ms. Belinda T. Beng Hui as audit partner of the company.
+The SGV engagement partner who conducted the audit for Calendar Year 2023 is Ms. Belinda T. Beng Hui.
+This was the fifth year of Ms. Belinda T. Beng Hui as audit partner of the company.
 The PWC engagement partner who will conduct the audit for Calendar Year 2024 is Ms. Ma.
 Lois Gregorio-Abad.